 CDDRL's practitioner-based training programs engage emerging civic leaders and social entrepreneurs who are working to achieve or deepen democracy and social justice in some of the most challenging environments around the world.

-DHSF is unique to academia because it provides a forum for civil society leaders to connect, exchange experiences, and receive academic training to enrich their knowledge and advance their work.
-Delivered by a leading Stanford faculty team composed of Michael McFaul, Kathryn Stoner, Stephen Krasner, Francis Fukuyama, Larry Diamond, and Erik Jensen, these seminars allow emerging leaders to explore new institutional models and frameworks to enhance their ability to promote democratic change in their home countries.
-Esteemed guest lectures are also presented by individuals from the greater Stanford community Pamela Karlan, Condoleezza Rice and Justice Mariano-Florentino Cuellar, and outside of Stanford such as Eric Schmidt (Former CEO Google), Carl Gershman (National Endowment for Democracy).
+The Fisher Family Summer Fellows Program provides an intensive 3-week on-campus forum for civil society leaders to exchange experiences and receive academic and policy training to enrich their knowledge and advance their work.
+Delivered by a leading Stanford faculty team composed of Michael McFaul, Kathryn Stoner, Francis Fukuyama, Larry Diamond, and Erik Jensen, the program allows emerging and established global leaders to explore new institutional models and frameworks to enhance their ability to promote good governance, accountable politics, and find new ways to achieve economic development in their home countries.

 The Leadership Academy for Development (LAD) at Stanford University trains carefully selected government officials and business leaders from developing countries who have responsibility for crafting policies and programs that will strengthen the private sector’s role as a constructive force for economic growth and poverty alleviation in their countries.
 Using a specially designed, innovative curriculum, LAD’s week-long intensive course modules provide participants with a robust analytical framework that will strengthen their ability to act as effective catalysts for policy reform in countries where government capacity to drive change is relatively weak.
 From a multi-disciplinary idea born in 2010, LAD has grown into a successful and far-reaching education program.